 Developing the skills to help others

-If you see yourself one day as a licensed clinical therapist, school counselor, occupational therapist, or physician, you’ll want to take advantage of our clinical practicum and internships.
-Starting with coursework to educate you on all facets of developing interviewing skills and building supportive, non-directive relationships, you’ll learn how to help others in formulating strategies for positive change.
+If you see yourself one day as a licensed clinical therapist, school psychologist, occupational therapist, or physician, you’ll want to take advantage of our clinical practicum and internships.
+Starting with classes to educate you on all facets of developing interviewing skills and building supportive, non-directive relationships, you’ll learn how to help others in formulating strategies for positive change.
 Students also have opportunities work with children at our Early Childhood Development Center (ECDC) where they learn and practice skills in observational techniques and developmental assesments.

 Expanding your options

 The field of psychology answers so many questions.
 What motivates people?
 Why do they act like they do?
 What happens in different environments?
 These are all aspects of cognitive, behavioral, and neuroscientific aspects of psychology.
 As a psych major, you’ll be able to explore various aspects of each of these approaches as well as pair them with other Saint Mary’s programs to develop a psychology career path tailored to your interest.
 So go ahead and pair your love of music, math or business with your major in psychology to become a music therapist, industrial psychologist or more when you earn a bachelor's degree in psychology.